Rory MacDonald (fighter): Retirement

 On August 14, 2022, MacDonald announced his retirement from MMA competition.

-Metamoris grappling
+Submission grappling career

 On November 22, 2014, MacDonald fought to a draw against Jonathan Torres in a grappling match in Metamoris V.

+MacDonald announced in 2024 that he was going to release a series of submission grappling instructionals with BJJ Fanatics.

 Personal life

+In September 2014, it was revealed that an anonymous fan had picked MacDonald's walkout music for several years until UFC 145.
+According to MacDonald, he had changed phone numbers after moving to Montreal and the producer who arranged entrance music continued to unknowingly text his previous phone number.
+MacDonald also explained that he had been too focused on training to think of walkout music.
+Unaware that MacDonald was not the one making the song choices, the producer approached MacDonald in-person to tell him they could not use a song by Nickelback that the fan had chosen, revealing the ruse.
+The last choice the fan made was "U Can't Touch This" by MC Hammer at UFC 133, which MacDonald called his worst walkout song.
+MacDonald later chose "We Found Love" by Rihanna for his fight against Lawler at UFC 167.

 MacDonald is of Scottish, Irish and Norwegian descent.
 He was raised Catholic, but has said he left the faith early in his life.
 In 2019, he became a Born Again Christian after an encounter with God.

-MacDonald and his wife Olivia have a daughter Maia (born 2016) and a son Rocky (born 2019).
+MacDonald and his wife Olivia have a daughter and a son.